veeso/pyc-shell/README.md

 ---

-## Upcoming Features
+## Upcoming Features and Releases

+### Development Status

+Pyc-shell is an active project, development effort is minimum at the moment due to my spare time and to the little interest from the community.
+In addition I'm working on other bigger projects.

+### Planned releases

+No new releases are planned for 2020.

-### Pyc 0.3.0
+#### Pyc 0.3.0

+Planned for December 2020

-- New translators:
+- translators:
+  - devanagari
-  - Devanagari
+  - hangul
-  - Serbian
+  - ukrainian
-  - Ukrainian
+  - serbian
-- Fish support
+- reverse search

-### Others
+- new configurations keys

+#### Pyc 0.4.0

+Planned for 2021

-- other translators:
+- translators:
   - Macedonian
   - Montenegrin
+- Fish support
+- Text editors support

 ## Contributions